linuxelitebr/openshift-balance-slb/hcp-balance-slb/OVS-BALANCE-SLB-MIGRATION-PROCEDURE.md

 ## 1. Overview

-This document describes the procedure to migrate OpenShift HCP (Hosted Control Planes) agent-based worker nodes from standard Linux bonding to OVS (Open vSwitch) balance-slb bonding.
+This document describes the procedure to migrate OpenShift HCP (Hosted Control Planes) worker nodes from standard Linux bonding to OVS (Open vSwitch) balance-slb bonding.

+Today, customers who need NIC redundancy with only two NICs on bare metal Hosted Control Planes are unable to configure balance-slb end-to-end using only the documented flows.

+OVS balance-slb is already a supported and GA mode in OpenShift.
+What does not yet exist is a documented and specific procedure for Hosted Control Planes in scenarios with only two NICs.

+The process developed does not introduce new mechanisms or change the OpenShift network model.
+It simply applies, in an explicit and controlled manner, the same configurations that OpenShift already applies automatically in traditional flows, reusing the same files and resources already managed by the product.

+The goal is not to replace official documentation, but to provide a safe and consistent path until there is an officially documented end-to-end procedure for HCP.

 ### Target Environment